AlphaAkhil/TicTacToe/README.md

 ## CODE
 ### VARIABLE
-`FPS` frame rate of this game
+-`FPS` frame rate of this game
-`WIDTH,HEIGHT` width and height of game window `FONTCOLOR` font color for winner & draw
+-`WIDTH,HEIGHT` width and height of game window -`FONTCOLOR` font color for winner & draw
 `BG_COLOR` background color of display window `**win**` game window object
 `boxSize` width and hight of every box in game